What is the Patient Choice Scheme?

 - potential difficulties in respect of referrals to secondary care services

-- the risk that practices will have to make decisions which could discriminate on the grounds of medical condition when determining whether to register patients under the new out of hours regulation, and also when deciding whether to remove out of area registered patients from the practice list
+- the risk that practices will have to make decisions which could discriminate on the grounds of medical condition when determining whether to register patients under the out of hours regulation, and also when deciding whether to remove out of area registered patients from the practice list

 View further guidance on removing patients